movementbuff/HAWKED/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

-- First, Press Windows Key + R and type %localappdata%\Hawked\Saved\Config\ then press enter.
+- Press Windows Key + R and type %localappdata%\Hawked\Saved\Config\ then press enter.

 - Copy the folder "Windows" to and save a Backup somewhere memorable.
 - Leave your backups alone unless you seek to restore your previous settings.